SnowballSH/RustGlacier/README.md

 ## Design

 - Simplicity
-    - Ruby-style syntax with as little native types as possible.
+    - Ruby-style syntax with as few native types as possible.
 - Speed
     - Compiled to GlacierVM bytecode and executed by a fast VM.
     - JIT will be implemented in the future.